Official Regalia of the Modern Templar Order:

 The world famous “robes” of the Knights Templar, consisting of a tunic and cloak bearing the distinctive cross-paté, was not a ceremonial garment, but rather was the functional outer layer of contemporary military uniforms of the Middle Ages.
 This was dictated merely by practical necessity, because the chainmail armour in the desert heat of the Middle East could rapidly heat to extreme temperatures capable of actually burning into clothes or skin, unless covered by cloth to shield it from direct sunlight.

-Despite numerous history books describing the classic Templar robes as “white”, and notwithstanding numerous fraternities aspiring to “Templar” affiliation wearing white robes, as a matter of historical fact they were not white.
-Rather, they were sand-coloured, as a light shade of beige, which in Old French was called ‘burell’.
+No White Robes – Despite numerous history books describing the classic Templar robes as “white”, and notwithstanding numerous fraternities aspiring to “Templar” affiliation wearing white robes, as a matter of historical fact they were not white.
+Rather, they were sand-coloured, as a light shade of beige, which in Old French was called ‘burell’, literally meaning “the color of butter”, as in the modern description of off-white “cream” color.
 This was appropriate as a desert “camouflage” color, and was practical to conceal occasional specks or smears of dirt during the course of active field work.

 The Temple Rule of 1129 AD from Saint Bernard is evidence that the white robes from the first few years of the original Knights Templar were quickly ruled out.
-The original text (Rule 68) indicates that within less than 10 years after the Order was created, white was eliminated, and Templar regalia was ordered to be a natural “burell” shade of light-brown .
-That rule explained a major disadvantage of white robes as habits of the monks in Templar monasteries, as the specific reason why light-brown must be used:
+The original text (Rule 68) indicates that within less than 10 years after the Order was created, white was eliminated, and Templar regalia was ordered to be a natural “burell” shade of light brown .
+That rule explained a major disadvantage of white robes as habits of the monks in Templar monasteries, as the specific reason why sand color must be used:

 It was ordered that they “should not have white habits, from which custom great harm used to come to the house, for in the regions… false brothers… and others who said they were brothers of the Temple used to be sworn in, while they were of the world.
 They brought so much shame to us and harm to the Order of Knighthood that even their squires boasted of it, for this reason numerous scandals arose.
 Therefore let them assiduously be given black robes, but if these cannot be found, they should be given what is available in that province, or what is the least expensive, that is burell.”